Skip to main content

 2. Decoding payloads from TTS-connected devices

-After creating a TTS Plugin and clicking on it, you will see a "Decoder" tab, which contains a "Decoding Function" that you can edit at will, in order to decode your data frames.
+After creating a TTS plugin and clicking on it, you will see a "Decoder" tab which contains a "Decoding Function" that you can edit at will, in order to decode your data frames.

 By default, you will see a pre-loaded sample decoder that does the following:

-• Logs RSSI and SNR to Ubidots variable; one for each gateway receiving a signal from your device.
+• Logs RSSI and SNR to an Ubidots variable; one for each gateway receiving a signal from your device.

 • Logs a Frame counter and Port to Ubidots variables.